 \model leverages its MLLM branch to interpret unconventional or hand-crafted prompts, as illustrated in~\autoref{fig:visual_prompt} and \autoref{fig:visual_prompt_example}.
 For example, users may provide an input image with manual annotations, which the MLLM translates into a structured plan and dense prompt tokens that guide video generation.
 Unlike agent-based approaches that invoke multiple downstream generators, \model offers a more simplified design: the MMDiT directly integrates embeddings from the dense prompt tokens produced by the MLLM.
-This integration effectively turns visual prompting into in-context video generation.